Notava1ble/MathMod/README.md

 - Player coordinate auto suggestions
 - Editable configs for decimal precision
 - Multiple useful functions, such as "abs", "prime_factors" or "binomial"
+- You can add and persist variables, for remembering multiple things.